salesforce/best/docs/content/docs/running-remotely.md

 }
 ```

-The agent will use this configuration to register with the hub.
-Additionally, the `spec` field describes the browser and version that this agent is running.
-This is used together with the the `spec` option inside the `best.config.js` below.
+The Agent uses this configuration to register with the Hub.
+Additionally, the `spec` field describes the browser and version that this Agent is running.
+This is used together with the `spec` option inside the `best.config.js` below.

 You should set the environment variable `HUB_TOKEN` to your token which you got from the above steps.

 ### Configuring Best
-Again, now that we have configured the hub and the agents, we need to tell Best to run your benchmarks on them inside your `best.config.js`:
+Now that you have configured your Hub and Agents you need to tell Best to run your benchmarks on them.
+Update your `best.config.js` with the following.

 ```js
 module.exports = {